lingtalfi/Light_RealGenerator/personal/mydoc/pages/realgen-configuration-block.md

         # Whether to use the action column (added to every row).
 Defaults to true.
         ?use_action_column: true

+        # Whether to use the cross columns on foreign keys
+        # See more about cross columns in https://github.com/lingtalfi/Light_Realist/blob/master/doc/pages/crossed-column.md
+        ?use_cross_columns: true

+        # An array of common representative column names.
+        # Only used if use_cross_columns=true.
+        # The default value is an array containing the following:
+        # - name
+        # - label
+        # - identifier
+        # If you define this array, it overrides the value entirely (i.e. it's not merged with the default values, but
+        # will rather replace them).
+        # More info about representatives in https://github.com/lingtalfi/Light_RealGenerator/blob/master/doc/pages/conception-notes.md#the-representative-column
+        ?common_representative_matches: []
+            - pseudo

+        # A string representing how to display the foreign key in the cross column.
+        # Only used if use_cross_columns=true.
+        # The following tags are available:
+        # - $fk: the name of the foreign key column (prefix with an alias)
+        # - $rc: the name of the representative column (prefixed with an alias)
+        # The default value is
+        # - concat($fk, '. ', $rc)
+        ?cross_column_fk_format: concat($fk, '. ', $rc)

+        # A string used to generate the value of a parameter for the Light_Realist.hub_link column transformer,
+        # which is a built-in transformer provided by Light_Realist.
+        # This is used to create a link out of the cross column.
+        #
+        # See more about the column transformer in: https://github.com/lingtalfi/Light_Realist/blob/master/doc/pages/realist-conception-notes.md#types-the-column-transformers
+        # See more about the cross columns in: https://github.com/lingtalfi/Light_Realist/blob/master/doc/pages/crossed-column.md
+        #
+        # In particular, the url_params.controller value is generated from this option.
+        # See the BaseRealistRowsRenderer implementation for more details: https://github.com/lingtalfi/Light_Realist/blob/master/doc/api/Ling/Light_Realist/Rendering/BaseRealistRowsRenderer.md
+        # The following tags are available:
+        # - {Table}: the referenced table name is pascal case (https://github.com/lingtalfi/ConventionGuy/blob/master/nomenclature.stringCases.eng.md#pascalcase).
+        # The default value is:
+        # - Generated/{Table}Controller
+        #
+        ?cross_column_hub_link_controller_format: Generated/{Table}Controller

         # The name of the action column (only if use_action_column=true).
 Defaults to "action".
         # Tip: the default value is set by the LightRealistService->executeRequestById method.
         ?column_action_name: action